Uznews.net

 Uznews.net was an independent Uzbek news website that operated from 2005 to 2014.
-As of 2010, it had been blocked by the Uzbek government for several years.
+As of 2010, it had already been blocked by the Uzbek government for several years.

-The website's editor-in-chief is Galima Bukharbaeva, an Uzbek journalist known for her eyewitness coverage of the 2005 Andijan massacre; she later won the International Press Freedom Award of the Committee to Protect Journalists.
+The website's editor-in-chief was Galima Bukharbaeva, an Uzbek journalist known for her eyewitness coverage of the 2005 Andijan massacre; she later won the International Press Freedom Award of the Committee to Protect Journalists.

-Uznews.net reporter Salijon Abdurahmanov was arrested during a traffic stop on 7 June 2008, who searched his car and stated that they found 114 g of marijuana and 5 g of opium in his trunk.
-Abdurahmanov stated that the drugs had been planted in retaliation for an uznews.net story he had recently published about alleged corruption of traffic police.
+Uznews.net reporter Salijon Abdurahmanov was arrested during a traffic stop on 7 June 2008, when police searched his car and stated that they had found 114 g of marijuana and 5 g of opium in his boot.
+Abdurahmanov stated that the drugs had been planted in retaliation for a story he had recently published on uznews.net about alleged corruption among traffic police.
 He was found guilty and sentenced to ten years in prison in October 2008.
-The conviction drew protests from a number of Western-based human rights organizations, including Amnesty International (which named him a prisoner of conscience), Human Rights Watch, the Committee to Protect Journalists, the International Federation for Human Rights, and the Organization for Security and Co-operation in Europe.
+The conviction drew protests from a number of Western-based human rights organisations, including Amnesty International (which named him a prisoner of conscience), Human Rights Watch, the Committee to Protect Journalists, the International Federation for Human Rights, and the Organization for Security and Co-operation in Europe.

-As of December 20, 2014, the news site is shut down and all links redirect to the following message in Uzbek, Russian, and English:
+As of 20 December 2014, the news site had been shut down and all links redirected to the following message in Uzbek, Russian and English:

 Uznews.net has ceased to exist.

 We thank all our readers for having been with us and a separate thank you to the most faithful who are logging in now.
 We are touched.